 SAFE SCHOOLS LAWS

-Several states have antibullying and nondiscrimination laws that specifically protect students on the basis of gender identity and expression.
-In some jurisdictions, many elements of this model policy may be explicitly incorporated in policies or regulations implementing these state laws.
-With or without explicit state mandates, School Districts may adopt policies that ensure fairness, respect and safety for all students.
+School districts should adopt explicit nondiscrimination and anti-bullying policies to help ensure acceptance, respect, and safety for all students and compliance with all federal and state laws.
 The policy language included here regarding bullying, harassment, and discrimination is not comprehensive, and districts are encouraged to consult GLSEN’s Model District Anti-Bullying and Harassment Policy for more comprehensive recommended policy language.

 Media and Community Communication